+The first time I said to someone, “I make cloth,” something resonated deep inside me.
+Making cloth is something so basic and yet so profound.
 Cloth is such an integral part of our lives, from waking to sleeping, from birth to death, that we don’t always notice it.
-It even permeates our language with expressions such as ‘the fabric of our lives,’ ‘the unifying thread,’ ‘close-knit family,’ and even the ‘world-wide web.’
+It even permeates our language with expressions such as the fabric of our lives, the unifying thread and a close-knit family.

-- I was born and raised in India.
+A childhood wrapped in India’s textiles.
+I was born and raised in India.
 I spent thirteen of my first seventeen years surrounded by beautiful, often handmade, textiles — block printed bedspreads, embroidered tea cozies, silk brocade saris, handwoven tablecloths, cotton dhurries, batik wall pieces and so much more.

-- Growing up, I had tea every afternoon around 3:30pm.
+Afternoon cups of chai and black tea.
+Growing up, I had tea every afternoon around 3:30pm.
 When I was in boarding, it was hot chai in plastic glasses in the dining room.
 When I was at home, it was a pot of black tea poured through a strainer and I added my own milk and sugar.
 And of course there were sweet or savory treats.
 I now drink my tea black and not just at 3:30pm.
 There’s still nothing quite as wonderful as an afternoon cup of tea, especially when accompanied by some handwork.

 The whimsy of What if …?
 Pattern, logic, structure and order, numbers, formulas and equations make me happy.
 The design process – piecing together colors, fibers and patterns – is a mathematical puzzle that brings me joy.
 I delight in combining weave structures, exploring pattern variations and finding ways to make each kitchen towel and napkin unique, one-of-a-kind.